 Singer is one of the most well-known sewing machines in many homes across the world.

 Singer has been around since 1851.
-In the years since, Singer has released many different sewing machines.
+In the years since, Singer has released many different sewing machines, including the Singer Heavy Duty series.
 Some are designed for practicality, some for durability, others are built for a specific project such as quilting or embroidery.

 Singer created the first zig-zag machine and the first electronic machine.
 It was also a pioneer in payment installments, which allowed women to purchase sewing machines without an unattainable up-front cost.